 We’ve already talked about how you should create posts with videos on them, but there are many other instances where you could use video content on your Linkedin page.

-For example, you could add videos of your daily life and the way you work.
+For example, you can record your own video of your daily life & the way you work then edit it using any online video editor & post it on your feed.
 Or, you could create how-to or even instructional videos that teach viewers certain things.

 If you don’t like to create video content, then you can outsource this to an external agency.
 This is useful if you’re a company looking to improve its branding on Linkedin.